 It’s a quick quiz with only eight questions and should take you under five minutes to complete.
 Submit your answers to see if you’re as knowledgeable as you should be.

 3. Test your vision

 Can you see properly?
 Even if you already wear glasses, it could be time for a new prescription or lenses.
 One way to tell before you head to the optometrist is with one of the many Essilor Eye Tests.

-You can see if you have Myopia or hyperopia, test both your near and far vision, find out if you could have astigmatism or self-diagnose yourself with daltonism.
-The tests are quick and easy to take and can help you understand your eyesight a little better.
+You can see if you have Myopia or hyperopia, test both your near and far vision, and find out if you could have astigmatism or self-diagnose yourself with daltonism.
+The tests are quick and easy to take and can help you understand your eyesight better.

 4. Color vision test